trajano/spring-cloud-demo/expo-app/src/lib/native-unstyled/README.md

-# React Native Unstyled
+# Expo Unstyled

-The objective of the library is to add Quality of Life improvements to existing React Native components.
+The objective of the library is to add Quality of Life improvements to existing React Native and Expo components.
 It is _not_ a component library per se but can be use as a base for one.

 Key functions: